Rosewood1985/ai-sports-edge/memory-bank/decisionLog.md

   3. Custom bug reporting with automatic data collection
 - **Reasoning**: Automatic data collection provides more complete bug reports without requiring users to manually provide technical details.
 - **Implications**: This approach improves bug report quality but requires careful handling of user privacy and data collection consent.
+### March 23, 2025 - Security Features Implementation

+#### Decision: Implement Comprehensive DDoS Protection
+- **Decision**: Create a dedicated DDoS protection module with rate limiting, speed limiting, and IP filtering.
+- **Context**: The application needs protection against denial of service attacks to ensure availability.
+- **Alternatives Considered**:
+  1. Use a third-party DDoS protection service
+  2. Implement basic rate limiting only
+  3. Create a comprehensive DDoS protection module
+- **Reasoning**: A dedicated module provides the most control and flexibility, allowing for customized protection tailored to the application's needs.
+- **Implications**: This approach requires more implementation work but provides better protection and integration with the application.

+#### Decision: Implement Security Headers with CSP
+- **Decision**: Create a security headers module with Content Security Policy and other security headers.
+- **Context**: Web applications need protection against various attacks such as XSS, clickjacking, and content injection.
+- **Alternatives Considered**:
+  1. Use default Helmet configuration
+  2. Implement security headers directly in the server code
+  3. Create a configurable security headers module
+- **Reasoning**: A configurable module allows for fine-tuning security headers for different environments and use cases.
+- **Implications**: This approach provides better security but requires careful testing to ensure it doesn't break functionality.

+#### Decision: Implement Tamper-Resistant Audit Logging
+- **Decision**: Create an audit logging system with cryptographic tamper detection.
+- **Context**: Security events need to be logged in a way that prevents tampering and provides a reliable audit trail.
+- **Alternatives Considered**:
+  1. Use basic logging without tamper protection
+  2. Use a third-party security logging service
+  3. Implement a custom tamper-resistant logging system
+- **Reasoning**: A custom system provides the most control over what is logged and how it is protected, while integrating well with the application.
+- **Implications**: This approach requires more implementation work but provides better security and compliance capabilities.

+#### Decision: Implement Comprehensive Vulnerability Scanning
+- **Decision**: Create a vulnerability scanning script that checks dependencies, configurations, and code for security issues.
+- **Context**: Regular vulnerability scanning is essential for identifying and addressing security issues before they can be exploited.
+- **Alternatives Considered**:
+  1. Use a third-party vulnerability scanning service
+  2. Rely on manual security reviews
+  3. Create a custom vulnerability scanning script
+- **Reasoning**: A custom script can be tailored to the specific needs of the application and integrated into the development workflow.
+- **Implications**: This approach requires maintaining the script as new vulnerability types emerge, but provides better integration with the development process.

+### March 23, 2025 - Homepage UI/UX Enhancements
 ### March 23, 2025 - Homepage UI/UX Enhancements

 #### Decision: Create Enhanced Homepage Sections